Home About Us What's on Swarms Education Membership Notices Contacts Gallery

 Have you previously attended a Basic Beekeeping course?
 Have you kept bees for at least twelve months?

 Then why not put yourself forward for assessment for the BBKA Basic Certificate.
 The practical assessment is a one-to-one session that takes place during the summer.
 Our Basic Course Trainers will be happy to arrange a refresher tuition session prior to the exam date.
-Pass or fail, you will receive valuable feedback on your basic bee-handling skills.
+Pass or fail, you will receive valuable feedback on your bee handling skills.

-An application form to apply to take the Basic Assessment may be obtained by emailing the DBKA Examinations Secretary at:-
+An application form to apply to take the Basic Assessment may be obtained by emailing the DBKA Examinations Secretary, Lynette Rogers at:-

 exams.dbka@gmail.com